Generating a Wallet

 Addresses are opaque and do not reveal account information.
 Only you, or someone who has your viewing key, can decrypt the account information from the address.

-Getting testnet tokens on the [Discord] in the #testnet-faucet channel
+Getting testnet tokens on Discord in the #testnet-faucet channel

 In order to use the testnet, it’s first necessary for you to get some testnet tokens.
 The current way to do this is to join our Discord and post your address in the #testnet-faucet channel.
 We’ll send your address some tokens on the testnet for you to send to your friends! :)